Notes on data-driven output-feedback control of linear MIMO systems: Introduction

 Direct data-driven control has become an important topic in modern systems and control theory research.
 The idea is to use past input-state or input-output data to simulate and analyze systems and design controllers directly from data, thereby avoiding explicit model identification steps.
 Results from the behavioral systems theory \cite{Willems86} recently proved to be very successful in this context.
 Specifically, it was shown in~\cite{Willems05} that any finite-length input-output trajectory of a linear time-invariant (LTI) system can be represented as a linear combination of a single, persistently exciting input-output trajectory.
 This result was successfully used for system analysis and control design for linear systems and extended to classes of nonlinear systems.
 The reader is referred to \cite{Markovsky21} and \cite{Martin23} for comprehensive reviews.

 Among the successful applications of \cite{Willems05} is the direct data-driven design of (stabilizing, optimal and/or robust) \textit{state}-feedback controllers for linear systems, see, e.g., \cite{Persis20, vanWaarde20_inf, Florian23, berberich2020robust, Lopez21} for more details.
 However, in many practical applications full state measurements are not available and one has access only to output measurements.
-When only input-output data is available, it was presented in \cite[Sec.
-VI]{Persis20} that one can construct a non-minimal state of the system composed of past inputs and outputs and later design \textit{output}-feedback controllers using such a non-minimal state.
+Informativity of input-output data for identification, quadratic stabilization and $\mathcal{H}_{\infty},\mathcal{H}_{2}$ control was investigated in \cite{sadamoto2022equivalence, steentjes2021data, van2023behavioral}.
+A more common approach in the literature (which is applicable for control as well as for verification of various system properties) is to construct non-minimal (extended) states of LTI systems using past input-output data.
+For instance, it was presented in \cite[Sec.
+VI]{Persis20} that one can construct a non-minimal state of the system composed of past inputs and outputs and later design dynamic \textit{output}-feedback controllers using such a non-minimal state.
 The case of single-input single-output (SISO) LTI systems is well understood (see, e.g., \cite[Sec.
 VI]{Persis20}, \cite{Dai23}), but the general multi-input multi-output (MIMO) case has not been rigorously investigated.
 When using past inputs and outputs to construct non-minimal states for MIMO LTI systems, the complexity of the system and the role of the structural indices (cf. \cite{Willems86, Markovsky22}) become more evident.
 This raises several issues, some of which have already been observed in the literature.